-Jaclyn is a Senior Teaching Fellow in the Department of Computing, Imperial College London, with a focus on Equality, Diversity, Outreach and Public Engagement.
+Jaclyn is an award-winning Senior Teaching Fellow in the Department of Computing, Imperial College London, with a focus on Equality, Diversity, Outreach and Public Engagement.
 Her current research interests are in engaging underrepresented groups in STEM, methods of informal science learning and education, and effective ways of communicating science to the public.

 Office: Huxley 306